-In all seriousness, this can even happen accidentally.
-You might be lying in the trunk working on your car, your kids might be playing hide and seek, what have you.
-If your car doesn’t already have an emergency trunk release, you can purchase one from kidsandcars.org for about $15.
+If your car doesn’t already have an emergency trunk release, you can buy one online.
 They’re pretty simple to install, and offer a little peace of mind.